Eminem: Before the Fame

 The first track Em performed was Low, Down, Dirty followed by Just Don’t Give a ****.
 This was the first time I had seen Em perform live and what stood out to me about his performance was his timing and delivery.

 Em’s timing was perfect.
-Sometimes when you go to underground hip hop shows the mc’s are garbage.
+Often when you go to underground hip hop shows the mc’s are garbage.
 I mean their rapping is behind the beat (not on purpose as a stylistic choice) or worse they are ahead of the beat.
 His timing was dead on and his pronunciation was crisp so you could understand every word.

 The last song was No One’s Iller with Swifty, Bizarre and Fuzz.
 The crowd went crazy on this one.
 Everyone was rapping along.
 This was a hit in the Detroit underground way before the Slim Shady LP.